Professional editor, author of eight books, and co-author of six others.

 or a giant, blueberry-colored candy Lifesaver balanced on end.
 I simply shook

 my head.
-This approached sensory overload.
-The underground city on Mars was
+This was approaching sensory overload.
+The underground city on Mars

 Jeremiah Reason was thirty-two years old.
 His parents, a handsome, well-educated